Stochastic Population Update Can Provably Be Helpful in Multi-Objective Evolutionary Algorithms: Introduction

-There is an increasing interest to study MOEAs theoretically.
-Primitive theoretical work mainly focuses on analyzing the expected running time of GSEMO/SEMO, a simple MOEA which employs the bit-wise/one-bit mutation operator to generate an offspring solution in each iteration and keeps the non-dominated solutions generated-so-far in the population, in solving multi-objective synthetic and combinatorial optimization problems~\cite{Giel03,laumanns-nc04-knapsack,LaumannsTEC04,Neumann07,Horoba09,Giel10,Neumann10,doerr2013lower,Qian13,bian2018tools,dinot2023runtime}.
-Based on (G)SEMO, the effectiveness of some parent selection and reproduction methods, e.g., greedy parent selection~\cite{LaumannsTEC04}, diversity-based parent selection~\cite{plateaus10,osuna2020diversity}, fairness-based parent selection~\cite{LaumannsTEC04,friedrich2011illustration}, fast mutation and stagnation detection~\cite{doerr2021ojzj}, crossover~\cite{Qian13}, and selection hyper-heuristics~\cite{qian-ppsn16-hyper}, has also been studied.
+Over the last decade, there has been an increasing interest for the evolutionary theory community to study MOEAs.
+Primitive theoretical work mainly focuses on analyzing the expected running time of GSEMO~\cite{Giel03}/SEMO~\cite{LaumannsTEC04}, a simple MOEA which employs the bit-wise/one-bit mutation operator to generate an offspring solution in each iteration and keeps the non-dominated solutions generated-so-far in the population.
+GSEMO and SEMO have been analytically employed to solve a variety of multi-objective synthetic and combinatorial optimization problems~\cite{Giel03,laumanns-nc04-knapsack,LaumannsTEC04,Neumann07,Horoba09,Giel10,Neumann10,doerr2013lower,Qian13,bian2018tools}.
+In addition, the expected running time of SEMO in the presence of noise has been analyzed~\cite{dinot2023runtime}.
+Moreover, based on GSEMO and SEMO, the effectiveness of some components and methods in evolutionary search, e.g., greedy parent selection~\cite{LaumannsTEC04}, diversity-based parent selection~\cite{plateaus10,osuna2020diversity}, fairness-based parent selection~\cite{LaumannsTEC04,friedrich2011illustration}, fast mutation and stagnation detection~\cite{doerr2021ojzj}, crossover~\cite{Qian13}, and selection hyper-heuristics~\cite{qian-ppsn16-hyper}, has also been studied.
+GSEMO has also been shown able to achieve good approximation guarantees for submodular optimization, e.g.,~\cite{friedrich2015maximizing,qian.nips15,qian2017subset,qian2019maximizing,roostapour2022pareto}.